-Sensei Ellefson has been studying Aikido for almost 30 years and holds the rank of Godan (5th degree black belt).
+Sensei Ellefson has been studying Aikido for 30 years and holds the rank of Godan (5th degree black belt).
 The pivotal moment in his Aikido training came in 1997 when he became a student of Bill Sosa Shihan (1934-2002, Founder of the International Aikido Association).
 Today, the Midwest Center for Movement (and offshoot dojos in WI and MN) are affiliated under Randy Bonifay Shihan and the Mid-America Aikido Federation.
 Bonifay Shihan was a student of Sosa Shihan’s for over 20 years and was Sosa Shihan’s highest ranking student.
 Sensei Ellefson strives to this day to teach and honor the spirit, ki, and technique put forth by Sosa Shihan.
 Additionally, Sensei Ellefson has been studying Japanese swordsmanship for over 20 years and continues to use the katana as the basis for his Aikido movement.
 When combined with his approach to Aikido from both the spiritual and martial aspects, Sensei Ellefson's technique is known for being extremely effective and at the same time soft and relaxed.

 Additionally, Mike holds rank in Ryukyu Kempo Karate, Judo, & Shinbudo MMA.
 His philosophy is that he can learn from anyone, whether they are a white belt or a coral belt.
 That is why his mats are always open to visitors who want train with a good heart and no ego.